Updated November 2022

 OpenSearch Dashboard is the data visualization and management tool for OpenSearch.
 Use it to create stunning visualizations and dashboards of your data stored in Elasticsearch.
 Dashboards and visualizations can be shared and also embedded in other websites.

 Dashboards also come with management and administrative features that you can use to monitor and configure OpenSearch.

 OpenSearch provides a plugin infrastructure so that anyone can extend the already rich capabilities of OpenSearch with new features.
 Both the OpenSearch engine and Dashboards support plugins.

-AWS has already released a lot of powerful plugins such as:
+AWS has already released a lot of powerful plugins, such as:

 SQL: Instead of using the OpenSearch query DSL, you can also use plain-old SQL to query and aggregate data in OpenSearch.
 No need to learn a new language.

-set of plugins.
 As OpenSearch, all plugins are licensed under Apache2.

 OpenSearch is Vendor- and Cloud-agnostic